-- Whole of forest all wandoo forest land categories that are subject to the FMP. - Landscape a mosaic where the mix of local ecosystems and landforms is repeated in a similar form over a kilometre-wide area.
+- Whole of forest all land categories that are subject to the FMP. - Landscape A mosaic where the mix of local ecosystems and landforms is repeated in a similar form over a kilometre-wide area.
 Several attributes including geology, soil types, vegetation types, local flora and fauna, climate and natural disturbance regimes tend to be similar and repeated across the whole area.
 It could be a (sub) catchment or, for convenience, an administrative management unit such as a forest block or an aggregation of forest blocks.
-Landscape scale management could span a few thousand to many tens of thousands of hectares.
-In this guideline, reference is sometimes made to landscape management units (LMUs), which are based on mapping of vegetation complexes (see (Mattiske et al. 2002). - Local a discrete area of land to which one or more operations have been or are planned to be applied.
+Landscape scale could span a few thousand to more than many tens of thousands of hectares.

+In this guideline, reference is sometimes made to Landscape Management Units (LMUs), which are based on mapping of vegetation complexes (see (Mattiske et al. 2002).

+Local - a discrete area of land to which one or more operations have been or are planned to be applied.
 It could span tens of hectares to perhaps a few thousand hectares.
 As a guide, for the purposes of this document, local scale is the average area of the forest blocks in the vicinity subject to, or potentially subject to harvesting in the three year harvest plan.
 Silviculture is usually applied at the patch level with a silvicultural method selected appropriate to the condition of the stand.
-However, silviculture is also guided by the condition of the forest at the local landscape scale and seeks to provide for ecologically sustainable forest management at the whole of the forest scale.
+However, silviculture is also guided by the condition of the forest at the local and landscape scale and seeks to provide for ecologically sustainable forest management at the whole of the forest scale.

-This document includes twenty four guiding principles that provide the framework of silvicultural practice in the wandoo forest.
+This document includes twenty five guiding principles that provide the framework of silvicultural practice in the jarrah forest.
 A guiding principle is a statement that communicates a basis for management decisions.
-This guideline has been prepared to accompany the FMP and is consistent with the settings adopted for the final FMP.
+This guideline has been prepared to accompany the FMP and is consistent with the settings adopted in the FMP.

-2. Summary of guiding principles for silviculture in wandoo forest
+2. Summary of guiding principles for silviculture in the jarrah forest

-Guiding principles for biological diversity

-- 1. Knowledge of natural disturbance regimes will be used to guide the size and intensity of silvicultural practices to ensure they contribute to the maintenance of landscape heterogeneity. - 2.
-Silvicultural practices will contribute to maintenance of connectivity. - 3.
-Key structural features will be retained as legacy elements in silviculturally managed forests. - 4.
-Natural regeneration will be used wherever possible. - 5.
-Compositional diversity will be maintained in silviculturally managed forest.

-Guiding principles for ecosystem health and vitality
+Guiding principles for biological diversity 1.
+Knowledge of natural disturbance regimes will be used to guide the size and intensity of silvicultural practices to ensure they contribute to the maintenance of landscape heterogeneity.
+2. Silvicultural practices will contribute to maintenance of connectivity.
+3. Key structural features will be retained as legacy elements in silviculturally managed forests.
+4. Natural regeneration will be used wherever possible.
+5. Compositional diversity will be maintained in silviculturally managed forests.
+Guidi ing principles for ecosystem health and vitality 6.
 Promote resilient stands on sites with high levels of overstorey mortality or stress through silvicultural management.
-Promote resilient ecosystems through silvicultural management of sites affected by disease.
-Prescribed fire will be used to promote regeneration, protect fire sensitive regeneration and reduce high fuel loads that may result from silvicultural practices.
-Silvicultural management will be used to maintain nutrient cycling processes.
+7. Promote resilient ecosystems through the management of Phytophthora dieback.
+8. Prescribed fire will be used to protect fire sensitive regeneration and reduce high

+- fuel loads that may result from silvicultural practices. - 9.
+Silvicultural management will be used to maintain forest nutrient cycling processes. - 10.
 Promote ecosystem health and vitality through silvicultural management.
-Maintain resilience by reducing the impact of weeds on natural ecosystems.